 Colposcopy is performed by gynaecologists for women with abnormal Pap smear results.
-The Renewed Cervical Cancer Screening Program will be implemented in Australia in December 2017.
-This new program will be based primarily on testing for the Human Papilloma Virus (HPV), but colposcopy will still be a fundamental part of the Cervical Screening Program for women who test positive for HPV and have an abnormal cervical Smear.
+The Renewed Cervical Cancer Screening Program was implemented in Australia in December 2017.
+This new program is based primarily on testing for the Human Papilloma Virus (HPV), but colposcopy is still a fundamental part of the Cervical Screening Program for women who test positive for HPV and have an abnormal cervical Smear.
 Women with abnormal bleeding, such as bleeding after sexual intercourse (post-coital bleeding), will also require a colposcopy for close examination of their cervix, even if the HPV test or the cervical smear is normal.

 The colposcope is essentially a microscope that provides a magnified view of the cervix (the neck of the womb), like a set of binoculars on a stand.